 FOR IMMEDIATE RELEASE

-New amfAR and GATE Report Sheds Light on Community-led Efforts in Transgender Health and Rights Advocacy
+New amfAR and GATE Report Highlights Community-Led Efforts in Transgender Health and Rights Advocacy

-At High Risk for HIV, Trans Individuals Are Organizing and Advocating for Social and Legal Change
+At High Risk for HIV, Transgender Individuals Are Organizing and Advocating for Social and Legal Change

-“Trans people face many similar challenges around the world and in most countries cannot even get legal recognition of their gender identities," said Kent Klindera, director of amfAR's GMT Initiative.
-"Achieving an AIDS-free generation requires stepping up our efforts to address the specific needs of trans populations.
-While we still have a long way to go, we are starting to see some momentum in transgender health rights advocacy all over the world."
+"Transgender individuals face similar challenges around the world, and in most countries cannot obtain legal recognition of their gender identities," said Kent Klindera, director of amfAR's GMT Initiative.
+"Achieving an AIDS-free generation for all requires stepping up our efforts to address the specific needs of transgender individuals.
+While we still have a long way to go, we are beginning to see some promising signs of change and increased momentum in transgender health rights advocacy around the world."

-Whereas little formal research has been done on the health and human rights of trans people in many countries, the report found that involving trans individuals in the design, development and implementation of research projects within the trans community is fundamental to increasing community participation.
+Although little formal research has been done on the health and human rights of transgender individuals in most countries, the report found that involving them in the design, development and conduct of such research within their own communities is fundamental to increasing meaningful participation and promoting real change.